hetalang/heta-specifications/syntax.md

 ## Syntactic sugar parts

 1. To simplify code reading/writing there are several types of statement parts.
-They describes the commonly used properties in compact form.
+They describe the commonly used properties in compact form.
 See [Classes](./classes) description.

 1. The **Index** describes identifiers: `id` and `space` of elements.
-The synatax can be described by the example: `space::id` or `id` for global (anonimous) space.
+The syntax can be described by the example: `space::id` or `id` for anonimous space.

     Example:
     ```heta